csev/dj4e/assn/paw_skeleton.md

 You can view a
 <a href="https://www.youtube.com/watch?v=6_JHiJvXu-I&index=3&list=PLlRFEj9H3Oj5e-EH0t3kXrcdygrL9-u-Z" target="_blank">video walkthrough</a> of this assignment.

+*Note:* If you are submitting these assignments to the autograder, make sure you finish grading of one assignment before starting on the next assignment.
+The autograder deducts points for hainv *too many* features implemented.

 Go to your
 <a href="https://www.pythonanywhere.com" target="_blank">PythonAnywhere</a>
 account and start a bash shell,